The Driving Test: How to Ace It

 How Do I Practice for the Behind-the-Wheel Test?

-The behind-the-wheel exam is a practical test, which means you have to demonstrate your capabilities.
-The best thing you can do is practice, practice practice!
-In many states this isn’t an option because new drivers, particularly drivers under 18 years old, have to clock a certain number of hours behind the wheel before they can get a license.
+The behind-the-wheel exam is a practical test, meaning you must demonstrate your capabilities.
+The best thing you can do is practice, practice, practice!
+In many states, this isn’t an option because new drivers, particularly drivers under 18 years old, must clock a certain number of hours behind the wheel before getting a license.

-In addition to practicing basic driving skills and driving in traffic you can ask your parent or driving instructor to simulate a practice test.
-Practice tests are great study tools because you can get a feel of what to expect on the actual testing day and mentally prepare yourself.
+In addition to practicing basic driving skills and driving in traffic, you can ask your parent or driving instructor to simulate a practice test.
+Practice tests are great study tools, because you can understand what to expect on the actual testing day and mentally prepare yourself.

 What Do I Need to Bring for the Driving Test?

-Once you jump through the learner’s permit hoops you’ve got a lot of the paperwork and testing out of the way.
+Once you jump through the learner’s permit hoops, you’ll get much of the paperwork and testing out of the way.
 The last thing to do is schedule your driving test and amaze the test administrator with your well-honed skills.
 Here’s what you’ll need to bring with you on test day:

-• The most important thing you need to bring to the driving test (besides yourself) is a car.
+• A car is the most important thing you need to bring to the driving test (besides yourself).

-• You’ll also need to have a licensed driver accompany you to the test since you aren’t licensed to drive there on your own yet.
+• You’ll also need a licensed driver to accompany you to the test since you aren’t licensed to drive there on your own yet.

-• The vehicle doesn’t have to belong to you, but you will have to bring proof of up-to-date registration and insurance for the vehicle.
+• You don’t have to own the vehicle, but you must bring proof of up-to-date registration and insurance.

 • If you’re under 18, you’ll also have to bring your learner’s permit.